-

 North Carolina's Death-by-Vehicle (Vehicular Homicide) Laws and Penalties

 In North Carolina, a motorist who kills another person while driving under the influence or committing a traffic violation will likely face death-by-vehicle charges.
-Read about how the offense is defined and the penalties you'll face if convicted.
+The consequences of a conviction depend on the circumstances.

 -